-Event Description Department Contact Frequency Risk Management Training for Student Organizations Risk Management Workshop In compliance with Senate Bill 2639, the University provides annual risk management training for leaders of student organizations on the following topics: Yearly, in the fall; a make-up opportunity is offered in the Spring.
-Additionally, the training is provided on an on-going basis for new student organizations forming throughout the year.
+Event Description Department Contact Frequency Risk Management Training for Student Organizations Risk Management Workshop In compliance with Senate Bill 2639, the University provides annual risk management training for leaders of student organizations on the following topics: Alcohol and Illegal Drugs Hazing Sexual Misconduct Fire and Life Safety Student Organization Travel Behavior at organization sponsored parties and social events Accessibility and inclusion of individuals with disabilities I Adoption by Student Organizations of a Risk Management Policy - "Yearly, in the fall.
+Additionally, the training is provided on an on-going basis for new student organizations forming throughout the year."
 Hazing In compliance with the Texas Hazing Statute, an annual notification is sent to the University community with information about hazing, its definition, and a list of organizations found responsible for hazing within the previous three years.
 In compliance with Senate Bill 2639, the University provides annual risk management training for leaders of student organizations which covers the topic of hazing.
-Hazing Prevention Awareness Week annually promotes anti-hazing and prevention workshops/activities for the campus community.
-Edinburg: 956-665-2660 Brownsville: 956-882-5111 Student Rights & Responsibilities Edinburg: 956-665-5375 Brownsville: 956-882-5141 Yearly Additionally, the Student Organization Handbook as well as the Greek Life Handbook, includes detailed information about hazing and where to report incidents of hazing.
-Water Cooler Conversations The format for this event is a roundtable discussion focusing on topics related to powerbased violence.
-Office for Advocacy & Violence Prevention Edinburg: 956-665-8287 Brownsville: 956-822-8287 University Police Department, Victim Services Specialist: 956-665-3164 Monthly

-Event Description Department Contact Frequency Healthy Relationships Healthy masculinity project that model's interdisciplinary cooperation and encourages collaboration on issues related to gender, healthy and toxic masculinity, and consent in a manner that is victim-centered and research-based through engaging men directly in the effort to address and prevent sexual violence at UTRGV.
+Edinburg: 956-665-2660 Brownsville: 956-882-5111 Yearly Hazing Prevention Awareness Week annually promotes anti-hazing and prevention workshops/activities for the campus community.
+Additionally, the Student Organization Handbook as well as the Greek Life Handbook, includes detailed information about hazing and where to report incidents of hazing.
+Healthy Relationships Healthy masculinity project that model's interdisciplinary cooperation and encourages collaboration on issues related to gender, healthy and toxic masculinity, and consent in a manner that is victim-centered and research-based through engaging men directly in the effort to address and prevent sexual violence at UTRGV.
 Prevention Edinburg: 956-665-8287 Brownsville: 956-822-8287 Bi-weekly